-- Genetics: Hereditary factors plays an important role in the development of wrinkles, including when we first develop them and how many we get.
+- Genetics: Hereditary factors plays a key role in the development of wrinkles, including when we first develop them and how many we get.

-- Sugar: There’s a huge body of research to show that sugar creates advanced glycation end product (AGEs) when it enters our bloodstream.
+- Sugar: There is a huge body of research to show that sugar creates advanced glycation product (AGEs) when it enters our bloodstream.
 AGEs break down collagen and elastin, leading to dull, saggy, and wrinkled skin.

 - Lifestyle factors: Smoking accelerates the aging process and alcohol dehydrates the skin, making it more prone to wrinkles.

 How can you prevent and treat wrinkles?

 It’s never too late to take steps to prevent the formation of new wrinkles.
 Try these methods:

 - Wear sunscreen: When you are spending more than 30 minutes in the sun, it is important to use SPF.
 The American Academy of Dermatology recommends wearing one with an SPF 30 and I do not think you need to go much higher than that as the higher you go, the higher the risk of free radical damage.
 Remember to reapply every few hours.

 - Keep Skin Cleansed, Toned and Moisturized: It is important to stick to a consistent routine that includes the basics.

 - Cleanser clears away product build-up, makeup, and environmental impurities including pollutants and free radicals,to prevent clogged pores.